dottorepie/synthf/README.md

 ~download files from synth folder from this Repository to a local new synth folder

-~find SuperColider startup file in SuperCollider file in User Library
+~find SuperCollider startup file in SuperCollider file in User Library

 ~open startup.scd and paste in the writing environment of SuperCollider, the contnet of the synthf.scd (with no image loaded the synth will crash)